 David Schultz is a trial lawyer and partner in Maslon's Litigation Group.
-He focuses his practice on high stakes litigation in the areas of product liability, healthcare, civil and criminal fraud, and intellectual property.
+He focuses his practice on high stakes litigation in the areas of product liability, healthcare, commercial contracts, civil and criminal fraud, and intellectual property.
 David has tried cases to verdict in state and federal courts throughout the country.
 He is board certified as a Civil Trial Advocate by the National Board of Trial Advocacy and as a Civil Trial Specialist by the Minnesota State Bar Association, and has taught trial advocacy at the National Institute for Trial Advocacy (NITA) and the Network of Trial Law Firms.
-David has developed an active appellate practice as well, having argued more than 40 cases before several federal circuits as well as the Minnesota Supreme Court and Court of Appeals.
+David has developed an active appellate practice as well, having argued more than 50 cases before several federal circuits as well as the Minnesota Supreme Court and Court of Appeals.
 David is particularly adept in the analysis and elucidation of complex technical issues, a skill which he leverages for clients across all areas of his practice.

 David's work on product liability cases is extensive, dating back to his time with the Minnesota Attorney General's Office where he defended the state in design and construction of highways, catastrophic aviation and railroad crashes, and toxic torts.
 In private practice, he has successfully represented a broad range of product manufacturers, from chemical companies that have been sued for toxic exposures to leading manufacturers of sophisticated medical devices to manufacturers of agricultural seeds.